 Keeping Your Personal Privacy in Check

-So, there we have it, five alternatives to Facebook Messenger for those of you who value your privacy.
+So, there we have it—viable alternatives to Facebook Messenger for those of you who value your privacy.
 Having looked at the alternatives you may decide to stick with Messenger.
 Which is your call.
 And remember that you can use Messenger without Facebook.
 But there are some solid alternatives out there for those who want to switch.
 If you do, you might want to deactivate Facebook Messenger.

 Now that you’re starting to be mindful of your privacy, why not take things a step further and conduct your own personal privacy audit .
 After all, you can never be too careful these days.